ibtesam5d/spellbook-generator/README.md

 ## todos

-current: allow users to create a spellbook

-- expand spell page to show spell details
+current: expand spell page to show spell details

 - add icons to side navigation bar
 - add interaction to side navigation bar
 - allow users to add/remove spells to/from their spellbook
 - allow users to edit their spellbook's details
+- allow users to add a custom image for their spellbook
+- allow users to assign a color to their spellbooks
 - add a home page
 - begin manual data entry process!
 - host under a domain